ayushmaskey/ayushmaskey.github.io/documentation/docker.md

 cat id_rsa.pub >> authorized_keys
 #all master and slave need all keys including self??

-Dockerfile 				#all setup and installation hadoop/etc/hadoopcore-site.xml		#configs bootstrap.sh				#shell script to run when container starts
+ * key_gen can be added to bootstrap.sh

-#key_gen can be added to bootstrap.sh
+hadoop/etc/hadoopcore-site.xml		#configs